 The Hyperpro is a profiling unit with one up-looking and one down-looking hyperspectral radiometer, a WET Labs ECO-BB2F triplet (measuring Chlorophyll-a fluorescence and backscattering in the blue and red wavelengths), temperature and conductivity sensors.
 This instrument also incorporates a ship mounted surface radiometer.
-Around noon on the first, second and fourth days, the Hyperpro will be deployed from the stern through a small block hung from the A-frame.
-The instrument is lowered and retrieved by hand.
+At 1400 hours on the first, second and fourth days of the cruise, the Hyperpro will be deployed from the stern through a small block hung from the A-frame.
+The instrument is hand-lowered and retrieved.
 Each deployment will consist of three profiles before the instrument is retrieved.